km-clay/vicut/EXAMPLES.md

 ```

 #### `vicut`
-The solution using `vicut` for this input is very concise by comparison:
+The solution using `vicut` for parsing this output is very concise by comparison:
 ```bash
 vicut --linewise --trim-fields --delimiter ' --- ' \
     -c 'E' \    # Capture to end of word